claudiocandio/borsello/README.md

 ```bash
 $ node scripts/run.js iroha_util.js account-add-amount alice bcoin 150.37
 ```
-Restart the App or tap/click the "Change Currency" two times to see your bcoin appear.
+Restart the App or tap/click the "Change Currency" to see your bcoin appear.

 Do the same for any additional wallet you created and then you can start sending bcoin or any other asset between the wallets created.